tanvirhossai/CSE331L_Section_7_Summer20_NSU_Midterm_1/README.md

 </html>

+## Submission Instruction 📖

+_For Part-1:_
+* Write down the answer in a piece of paper and make a pdf using the *Camscanner* apps.
+* Submit the pdf with this format - Your_Name_Id.pdf into the Part-1 Folder

+_For Part-2:_
+*

 ## License 📄
 This work is dual-licensed under MIT and CC BY-NC-SA 4.0.
 You can choose between one of them if you use this work.